arshGoyalDev/project-agr/JS_SUPPORT.md

   - Getter: Returns the concatenated text content of all descendant text nodes.
   - Setter: Replaces the node's children with a single text node containing the given string.
 Triggers a relayout.
 - `node.appendChild(child)`: Appends `child` as the last child of the node.
 Sets the child's parent pointer and triggers a relayout.
+- `node.removeChild(child)`: Removes `child` from the node.
+Returns the removed child and triggers a relayout.
 - `node.insertBefore(newNode, referenceNode)`: Inserts `newNode` before `referenceNode` in the node's children list.
 If `referenceNode` is `null` or not found, `newNode` is appended.
 Triggers a relayout.
 - `node.addEventListener(eventType, listener)`: Registers an event listener for the given event type on the node.
 - `node.dispatchEvent(event)`: Dispatches an event to the node, triggering any registered listeners for that event type.
 Returns a boolean indicating if the default behavior should be prevented.